muqeetsyed/laravel-pms/README.md

-Learn Laravel
+Learn Laravel by build project management system

-  Setup project in your local machine
+  Setup project in your local machine, make sure you have installed docker in your local machine, then start by following below commands in the root project directory,

 1. Simply run